o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 ## MSVC Debugging
 ---

-The Settings Registry maintain is settings in a `rapidjson::Document` that is member that is part of the `AZ::SettingsRegistryImpl`.
+The Settings Registry maintain it settings in a `rapidjson::Document` that is member variable in `AZ::SettingsRegistryImpl`.

-The rapidjson 3rdParty provides a Native Visualizer file for the MSVC debugger which makes it easy to recurse through `rapidjson::Value` and `rapidjson::Document` instances.
+The rapidjson 3rdParty provides a Native Visualizer(.natvis) file for the MSVC debugger which makes it easy to recurse through `rapidjson::Value` and `rapidjson::Document` instances.
 This natvis file is part of AzCore, so nothing needs to be done to visualize these fields in Visual Studio

 Expanding the `AZ::SettingsRegistryImpl::m_settings` provides a view of the values within the Settings Registry.
 This allows for drilling down to a particular json entry within the Settings Registry to determine whether the entry exist and if so its value.